jargonLint/jargonLint/CONTRIBUTING.md

 ## Adding New Rules

-We aim to add rules that are comprehensive and generally useful.
-Therefore, we cannot accept opinionated rules or those with a limited use case.
+We prefer to add rules that are comprehensive and widely useful.
+Therefore, we usually cannot accept opinionated rules that strongly differ between projects.

 To add a new rule, we suggest following these steps: